aerogear-attic/aerogear-js/README.md

 ## Authorization
 - - -

-_This api has been deprecated as of 2.1.0 and will be removed in a future version_
+_This api has been deprecated and removed as of 2.1.0.
+To use it you will need the latest 1.x release, which can be [found here](https://github.com/aerogear/aerogear-js/tree/1.x))_

-The AeroGear.Authorization namespace provides an authorization API.
-It will help provide access to services that need authorization.

 See the [Authorization API docs](http://aerogear.org/docs/specs/aerogear-js/AeroGear.Authorization.html) for more info.